Game Features

 The Five Empires

 Every player begins by pledging allegiance to one of five galactic empires.
-Your choice affects starting location, bonus attributes, and roleplay flavor.
+Your choice affects starting location and roleplay flavor.
 Empire choice is permanent.

 Solarian